 In addition to needle exchange services, the SSAS Program also provides clients:

 - HIV and hepatitis C rapid screening

 - Referrals for substance use disorder and mental health treatment

 - Wound care education

 Initiatives like the SSAS Program are connecting Hoosiers to the help they need to combat substance use disorder, but barriers remain, such as transportation and a lack of connectivity among providers who treat substance use disorder.

-In Indiana, overdose deaths, which declined by 12% between 2017 and 2018, increased by 6% in 2019 to 1,700 deaths.
-These figures increased sharply in the first five months of 2020: drug overdose deaths for the 12-month period ending in May grew by 17% in the U.S. and by 22% in Indiana from 2019 to 2020 – a troubling trend that experts attribute in part to the hardship and isolation forced by COVID-19.
+In Indiana, fatal drug poisonings (overdose deaths), which declined by 12% between 2017 and 2018, increased by 6% in 2019 to 1,700 deaths.
+These figures increased sharply in the first five months of 2020: fatal drug poisonings (overdose deaths) for the 12-month period ending in May grew by 17% in the U.S. and by 22% in Indiana from 2019 to 2020 – a troubling trend that experts attribute in part to the hardship and isolation forced by COVID-19.